nimakam/nimakam-notes/stablecoin/system.md

 This research proposal describes a **collateral-backed** **stablecoin** system implemented on a public blockchain, where the exclusive backing collateral is the **native blockchain asset token**, and where the stablecoin is pegged to the value of a widely accepted **reference currency**.

-A collateral backed stablecoin system ensures the stable value of a digital token, through securing backing collateral of equal or higher value, and by balancing token supply and demand in the markets through adjusting monetary variables based on market pricing information.
-Variations of such a system, such as MakerDAO's DAI token, have already been implemented on public blockchain smart contracts.
-For our *Minimum Viable Product (MVP)* implemented on *Ethereum*, the *native blockchain asset token* is **Ether (ETH)** and the *reference currency* is the **US dollar ($USD)**.

-Unlike other similar systems however, the proposed system contains *no on-chain governance process* and *no equity or governance tokens*.
-The proposal posits that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** relative to comparable solutions.
-We describe new concepts, inter-actors, system components and functionality at high level as well as in detail.
-A proof of concept implementation of this idea, written in Solidity on Ethereum, is also available.

 Other sections outline:

 - [Vision](./vision.md)